vincentwimmer/System-Health-Reports/README.md

 # To use:
 - Download all files and store in same folder either locally or on a system with IIS installed.
 - Update "servers.txt" with the Computer Names or IP Adresses you wish to get a report on.
+> #### Important: Remote Shell Access must be enabled and correctly configured for elevated access only.
 - In "MainExec.ps1" update Lines 33 to 46 with your Email and Exchange Server information or remove completely.
 - Execute MainExec.ps1 to test.
 - At download, the scripts are configured to be ran locally for testing.